petekneller/pi-fc/scala/util/src/main/scala/util/spitotcp/README.md

 Not an update to improve efficiency/performance; instead an experiment in separating the two ends of the data pipe and putting an async/thread boundary between them.

 The drop in size of chunks read/written to the TCP stream (back down to 1) likely has a small impact on efficiency as CPU usage is back up to 2-4%.
 Probably this is due to transmitting bytes 1 at a time from the queue to TCP output stream when we know that there will be chunks of at least `maxBytesToTransfer`.

+## v3

+An update to v2 that replaces the explicit threads with use of a scheduler.
+The scheduler uses an unlimited-size thread pool as, even though in this version the number of threads shouldn't exceed 3, that is the appropriate pattern when doing blocking IO.